Everything you need

 If you’re late on your payments, you may be charged a late repayment fee not exceeding $60 monthly.

-You will also be charged a maximum of 4% a month in late interest on the overdue loan, for each month that the loan is repaid late.
+You will also be charged a maximum of 4% a month in late interest on the overdue loan instalment, for each month that the loan is repaid late.

-No matter what, the total of your processing fees, late interest, late repayment fees, and other fees cannot legally exceed the principal amount of your loan.
+No matter what, the total of your interest fees, processing fees, late interest fees, late repayment fees, and other fees cannot legally exceed the principal amount of your loan.

 What if I’m unable to pay my money lender in Singapore?

-If you’re unable to repay your loan, a licensed money lender may take legal action against you.
+If you’re unable to repay your loan, an authorised money lender in Singapore may take legal action against you.
 If their course of action is successful, you may also have to reimburse the money lenders for the legal fees they have incurred.

-With that said, this is unlikely to occur as long as you speak with your money lender about your financial situation and work out a new repayment plan.
+With that being said, this is unlikely to occur as long as you speak with your trusted money lender in Singapore about your financial situation and work out a new repayment plan.
 This, however, may incur additional fees.

 If you find yourself caught in a debt cycle you can’t get out of, seek help from a social service agency in Singapore.
-And if your debt has amounted to at least $15,000 and you can’t repay your loan even with extensions, consider filing for bankruptcy.
-Your loan interest accumulation will stop, and money lenders will be unable to carry out legal proceedings against you.
+And if your debt has amounted to at least $15,000 and you can’t repay your loan even with extensions, you might want to consider filing for bankruptcy.
+Your loan interest accumulation will stop, and even quick money lenders will be unable to carry out legal proceedings against you.

 However, this has severe consequences.
 Filing for bankruptcy might involve the seizing of your assets to repay loans.
 It may also leave a mark on your professional and financial future, so it should be your last resort.

-Maintain a good credit score to get low interest rates with the best money lender in Singapore
+Always maintain a good credit score for attractive interest rates with a licensed money lender in Singapore

 Having a good credit score is the best way to get the lowest interest rates.
 You can achieve this by repaying your bills on a timely basis and minimising the frequency at which you take loans.